Frequently Asked Questions

 What is the refund policy for FutureDocs Abroad?

 Due to the limited spaces available for students, we do not offer refunds once a student has committed to attending this program.
-This includes any and all tuition payments as well as security deposits.
+This includes any and all tuition payments.

 What vaccinations or immunizations will a student need?